alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/mapping-private-properties-with-ef-4-1-rc-and-fluent-mapping.md

 int recordsAffected = db.SaveChanges();
 {{< / highlight >}}

-As you can ses Iâ€™m able to add product without the need to directly access the collection, and I can set a private property through a method (not so useful technique, but just to show that mapping private properties works).
+As you can ses I'm able to add product without the need to directly access the collection, and I can set a private property through a method (not so useful technique, but just to show that mapping private properties works).
 Running the sample I got

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image_thumb16.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image12.png)